Iron County, MO

 145 people

-As of 2023, 0.802% of Iron County, MO residents (76 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 0.802% of Iron County, MO residents (76 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Iron County, MO was 1.52%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Iron County, MO compared to that of it's neighboring and parent geographies.